“Just keep putting in the work. You’ll be fine. You’re strong. You’ve got this. Focus, Jordan.”

 - A lot of other stuff that can compromise recovery or training stimulus

 To cut to the chase, there is, unfortunately, not a lot of scientific or anecdotal data on what to do from a training perspective during periods of depression.
 I don’t pretend to have all the answers on this issue, but given my experience I would have done a bunch of things differently such as:

-4) Focus on sleep/stress management.
+- Focus on sleep/stress management to the extent you can.
 In line with the rest day musings above, to whatever degree you can improve sleep quality the better.
 The biggest bang for the buck is going to be improving sleep hygiene, i.e. no reading, watching tv, texting, sexting, or anything but having actual sex or sleeping in bed.
 The light from electronic devices messes with your circadian rhythm and being awake in bed conditions you to…you guessed it…be awake in bed.
 Do those other things on the couch well before bed time.
 Wind down by reading a book or doing other things for stress management such as yoga, meditation, reading a book, journaling, etc. This might even count as active recovery, which could be helpful 🙂

 Jordan Feigenbaum, a competitive powerlifter, holds his Bachelors of Science in Biology, a Master’s of Science in Anatomy and Physiology, is currently pursuing his doctorate in medicine, and owns Barbell Medicine.
 Jordan also holds accreditations from many professional training organizations and is a staff member for select Starting Strength Seminars.
 As a competitive powerlifter, Jordan has competition best lifts of a 640 squat, 430 bench press, and 775 deadlift as a 198lb raw lifter.
 If he’s not in the gym or the clinic, you can find him riding dirt bikes, admiring or purchasing Lululemon, traveling, or reading.
 He can be reached at firstname.lastname@example.org